All Episodes

 We'll still be able to run.

-All of our leaders will be able to say we would have done more if we had more uh of the right people in government.
+All of our leaders will be able to say we would have done more if we had more of the right people in government, but they're just not there, Rush.

-We don't have the sound.
+We don't have this sound.

-If they say that, it's hello third party.
+If they say that, it's hello, third party.

 If they go out, because it's Obama who's on the right.